Experiential

 • Post-event behaviors: Did attendees revisit your store, redeem promotional codes, or share their experience online?

-For example, if you hosted a pop-up event that featured interactive product demos and 80% of attendees said they were “extremely likely” to recommend your brand afterwards, that’s a strong indicator of RoX.
+For example, if you hosted a pop-up event that featured interactive product demos and 80% of attendees said they were “extremely likely” to recommend your brand afterward, that’s a strong indicator of RoX.
 If your brand gains a noticeable uptick in social media followers or engagement following the campaign, you’ve likely made a lasting impression.

 RoX is critical for field marketing because it highlights how experiences drive emotional connections, which often indicate long-term loyalty.
 For maximizing RoX and optimizing field marketing ROI, focus on creating events that are interactive and fun but also deeply aligned with your brand’s identity and values.